Good Day! (TV program): Eileen Prose

 During the Willis/Comer tenure, the producers brought in Eileen Prose as a substitute host.
 Prose, a former 1966 Miss America contestant, was a multi-talented television personality who brought her skills as a host, interviewer and singer to Good Day!.
 Her capacities helped so much that by August 1979, after Comer's departure, Prose was named permanent co-host.

 Early 1980s

 In 1980, after two years in New York, Langhart returned to the program as a third co-host, alongside Willis and Prose.
 Coinciding with Langhart's return, the program adopted the modified title of The Good Day Show, which lasted during the 1980–81 season.
-Langhart left the program again at the close of that season when she was hired to be a field correspondent on the 1981 syndicated weekday revival of You Asked for It.
-Willis and Prose then held the reins together as Good Day! hosts for the next two years.
-Willis retired from the program in September 1983, and was succeeded by Tim White, who remained with the program for just over one year.
+Langhart left the show again at the close of that season when she was hired to be a field correspondent on the 1981 syndicated weekday revival of You Asked for It.
+Willis and Prose then continued together as Good Day! hosts for the next two years, although they were joined for several months in 1982 by another third co-host, Jim Caldwell.
+Willis retired from the show in September 1983, and was succeeded by Tim White, who remained with the program for just over one year.